ConstantinT/Lantern/README.md

 ### PRT-Cookie

-To create a PRT-Cookie for the browser you can use:
+Create a PRT-Cookie for the browser you can use:

 ```cmd
 Lantern.exe cookie --derivedkey <Key from Mimikatz> --context <Context from Mimikatz> --prt <PRT from Mimikatz>